-Formal reviews are held three times during the articling term: in November, February and May.
+Formal reviews are held twice during the articling term: in December and April.
 Lawyers with whom the student has worked are asked to provide detailed feedback regarding the student’s performance, including practice and professional skills, professional development and initiative, client relations, co-operation within the firm and overall attitude and presentation.
 Articling students also receive informal feedback throughout their articles.
 They are encouraged to ask the lawyer with whom they have been working for directly for feedback and constructive comments after each assignment is completed.
 We rely on our student program as a primary means of growing the firm and endeavour to hire as many students as possible as associates.

 The first week of articles is spent in our orientation program, which includes many of the topics covered in the summer orientation, as well as CD-ROM and LivEdgar training.